2.1. Managing token in self service#

 Extract from the complete list in Selfservice policies

-The LinOTP Push and QR Token as well as the OCRA2 tokens require a two-level enrollment with enroll and activate.
-Other tokens come with the enroll, are imported or provided with autoenroll.
+The LinOTP Push and QR Token as well as the OCRA2 tokens require a two-level enrollment with the enroll<TYPE> and activate_<TYPE> actions.

 2.2.2.
 Application Scenario with the LinOTP Push Token#